Skip to content

 creation_policy - (Optional) The policy for using instances from the pool.
 Defaults to reuse-or-create.

-termination_policy - (Optional) The policy for termination instances.
+termination_policy - (Optional) The policy for instance termination.
 Defaults to destroy-after-idle.

 termination_idle_time - (Optional) Time to wait before destroying the idle instance.
 Defaults to 5m for dstack run and to 3d for dstack pool add.